RaulSanchezzt/canela.care/README.md

 ### Backend

-- [x] AI model can generate tasks (each time it refresh)
+- [x] Each day 3x tasks are assigned to each user
-- [x] AI model generate tasks individually only by date
+- [ ] If a user completes the tasks the streak continues
 - [ ] Add Push notifications
 - [ ] Add Coins and rewards